‘Girls’ Series Finale: Failure to Latch

 When Loreen asks her if she’s happy, she responds, “It’s not my time.”
 But Loreen, who knows what it’s like to give your all to somebody who has another agenda, tells her prioritizing her own happiness could be the best thing for her and Hannah’s friendship.
 “I hate my best friend now, and all because I didn’t know how to let him go,” Loreen explains.
 (Is this the first time in the show that Marnie is actually given the advice to be more selfish?)

 With the help of a friendly cop, Hannah makes it home and joins Marnie and her mother, who are having a glass of wine on the porch and accept her return without a word.
 Grover is sound asleep upstairs, on a bottle of formula.
 When he cries, Hannah goes to him.
-And the final shot of the show is Hannah’s face of absolute relief, that he’s finally latched.
+The parting shot of the show is Hannah’s expression of absolute relief that the baby has finally fucking latched!
+The girls are going to be okay.

-In the final Behind the Episode, Judd Apatow says, “I like that it ends with a giving gesture for somebody that’s been narcissistic for so much of this that her peace comes when she’s in the moment of a totally giving act to her son."